 Catherine Young reads Joyce Sutphen’s poem The Last Apples from her collection Carrying Water From the Field

 Perhaps you remember mimeograph coloring sheets at school?
 How did they help celebrate season?
 Catherine Young reads Purple Lines from her collection Geosmin.

-Learning to read and decode words is like climbing into a canoe and letting the waters carry you.
-Catherine Young and guest Julie Agar read Baptism from the collection Geosmin
+Learning to read and decode the woods is like climbing into a canoe and letting the waters carry you.
+Catherine Young reads from her collection Gesomin.

 August’s ripening elderberries bring to mind the return to school and letting go.
 Catherine Young reads Elderberries from her collection Geosmin

 Wishes might be like soap bubbles that disappear or they might be like dandelion seeds that multiply.
 Catherine Young reads Letter to the Fifteen Year Old Artist:On Winning from her collection Geosmin